wwatson4506/GIGA-RA8876-GFX-Common/README.md

 - https://forum.pjrc.com/index.php?threads/recommendations-for-10-tft-display-with-touchscreen-for-teensy-4-1.75666/
 ***

 # This is WIP.
 USE AT YOUR OWN RISK.
 There are no guarantees when using this library.
-More to come.
+More to come sometime.